nushell/nushell.github.io/book/working_with_tables.md

 # Working with tables

 One of the common ways of seeing data in Nu is through a table.
-Nu comes with a number of commands for working with tables to make it convenient to find what you're looking for, and for narrowing the data to just what you need.
+Nu comes with a number of commands for working with tables to make it convenient to find what you're looking for, and for narrowing down the data to just what you need.

 To start off, let's get a table that we can use: